 From these assessment measurements, the WAGE group developed key findings and recommendations for the faculty at large (pp. 4-8).
 While seniors lagged behind peer institutions in 2006-2008, NSSE data from 2009 and 2010 indicates improvement.
-This improvement correlates to the establishment of the new curriculum with the WID program.
+This improvement correlates to the establishment of the new curriculum, which included the WID program.
 This indicates that this curricular change has at least started a move in the right direction in terms of strengthening student writing.
-Findings indicate, however, that regardless of class, McDaniel students use prewriting strategies less frequently than do students at peer institutions; similarly, they are less likely to talk about their writing assignments or to seek input on their ideas or their drafts.
+Findings indicate, however, that regardless of class, McDaniel students use pre-writing strategies less frequently than do students at peer institutions; similarly, they are less likely to talk about their writing assignments or to seek input on their ideas or their drafts.
 The percentage of students who experience great difficulty organizing ideas and developing longer papers does not vary by class.
 The report also recommends that faculty encourage a more active writing process and foster out-of-class conversations about their papers.
-Additionally, taking note that students usually - but not always - received clear instructions for writing assignments, the report recommended that faculty adopt one or more strategies to clarify expectations: fuller instructions, descriptions of what students are expected to learn by completing the assignment, and/or a rubric that would be used to grade the assignment.
+Additionally, taking note that students usually-but not always-received clear instructions for writing assignments, the report recommended that faculty adopt one or more strategies to clarify expectations: fuller instructions, descriptions of what students are expected to learn by completing the assignment, and/or a rubric that would be used to grade the assignment.

 Recommendations include the continued investment of support for faculty teaching WID courses.
 The Director of College Writing continues to offer workshops that are well attended and organized through the CFE.
-It is hoped that we participate in the NSSE Writing Consortium and conduct follow-up assessments based on that data (pp. 7-8 of the WAGE on Writing - Appendix 4.11.1).
+The Director of Writing has also issued a statement on the WID report (Appendix 4.11.2, Writing Director Response to WAGE Writing).
+It is hoped that the College will participate in the NSSE Writing Consortium and conduct follow-up assessments based on that data (pp. 7-8 of the WAGE on Writing - Appendix 4.11.1).
 Workshops for next academic year will focus on some of the difficulties students report in starting a paper, drafting a paper, and using sources.
-More intentional collaborations with librarians (and their information literacy plan) will aid in student development in research and writing along with additional faculty development programming next academic year in the CFE.
+More intentional collaborations with librarians (and their information literacy plan) will aid in student development in research and writing along with additional faculty development programming through the CFE.